Sorry, you need to enable JavaScript to visit this website.

 Students may select a thesis or nonthesis option.
 Thesis students are involved in a major research project under the direction of their faculty advisors, culminating in a thesis.
 Students should select this option if they have an interest in a research-oriented position within an organization or agency or wish to pursue a doctoral degree.

-Nonthesis students complete an applied project that identifies and addresses an applied problem or issue relevant to a partner agency or organization under the direction of their faculty advisors.
+Nonthesis students, under the direction of their faculty advisors, complete an applied project that identifies and addresses an applied problem or issue relevant to a partner agency or organization.
 Students should select this option if they are interested in a leadership or managerial-level position within an organization or agency.

 Admission Requirements